-SUSTAINABLE ATLANTA ROUNDTABLE
+SUSTAINABLE ATLANTA ROUNDTABLE (SART)

 "The Sustainable Atlanta Roundtable provides an excellent overview of what's going on across our community on so many important issues - transportation, building ordinances and water, to name a few.
 It's also a great place to network!"

 Friday, August 1, 2014 from 7:30 - 9:00 am

 Join us for a discussion on the history of sprawl and the future of walkable urbanism in Atlanta with Mark Elliott of Troutman Sanders, Jared Lombard of the Atlanta Regional Commission and Geoff Koski of Bleakly Advisory Group and the Atlanta Chapter of Congress for the New Urbanism.